williamouyang/okta.github.io/_source/_posts/2017-06-13-add-authentication-angular-pwa.md

 ### Authenticating with the Okta Auth SDK

-The Okta Auth SDK builds on top of Otka's [Authentication API](/docs/api/resources/authn.html) and [OAuth 2.0 API](/docs/api/resources/oidc.html) to enable you to create a fully branded sign-in experience using JavaScript.
+The Okta Auth SDK builds on top of Okta's [Authentication API](/docs/api/resources/authn.html) and [OAuth 2.0 API](/docs/api/resources/oidc.html) to enable you to create a fully branded sign-in experience using JavaScript.

 Install it using npm: